29 Washington Bucket List Destinations for RVers

 North Cascades National Park

-Home to dozens of jagged peaks and more than 300 glaciers, North Cascades is a natural wonderland that spotlights the beauty of Washington.
-Visit this park to witness cascading waters and lush forests, and to see for yourself one of the landscapes that is most affected by the rapidly changing climate here on Earth.
+Home to dozens of jagged peaks and more than 300 glaciers, North Cascades is a rugged wonderland that spotlights the wild beauty of Washington.
+Visit this park to witness cascading waters and lush forests.

-Because of snow, most of this park is only open in summer.
+Because of the snow, most of this park is only open in summer.
 During this time, there are a few RV campsites available on the park grounds, but they must be reserved in advance.
-It is possible to drive an RV through this national park as long as you take it slow.
+It is possible to drive an RV through this national park, and you’ll want to check out the North Cascades Highway to take in the scenery.

 Olympic National Park

-There are several RV campsites scattered throughout this park.
-We especially love the Hoh Campground.
-You can drive an RV through much of this park, but parking at beaches and visitor centers can be a problem during the busy season.
+There are several RV campsites scattered throughout this park, but the Hoh Campground is an especially pretty one.
+You can drive an RV through much of this park, but parking at beaches and visitor centers can be hard during the busy season.

 San Juan Island National Historical Park

-San Juan Island National Historical Park has incredible vistas, a beautiful shoreline, lovely woodlands, and even some whale sightings.
+San Juan Island National Historical Park has incredible vistas, a beautiful shoreline, lovely woodlands, and areas to watch for whales.
 This was also the site where the US and Great Britain almost went to war over possession of the island back in 1859.

-You’ll need to take a ferry to San Juan Island and the park.
-While there is no RV camping in the NPS site, there are RV campsites on the San Juan Islands.
+You’ll need to take a ferry to San Juan Island and the park, and RVs are allowed on the ferry.
+While there is no RV camping at the NPS site, there are RV campsites on the San Juan Islands.
 You’ll have to decide for yourself whether you prefer to ferry your RV over or leave it on the mainland.
-If you do choose to ferry the rig over, be sure to make reservations for both the ferry and your campsite well in advance.
+If you do choose to ferry your RV, be sure to make reservations for both the ferry and your campsite well in advance.

 Of course, there are also some national trails to explore when in Washington state.
-We highly recommend checking these out and stopping in at visitor centers to learn more about their history.
+Hike some, or all, of these trails and stop in at their visitor centers to learn more about the history.

 These trails include:

 Want to see even more amazing work by Chihuly?
-The Chihuly Bridge of Glass in Tacoma is an absolutely beautiful piece of art that can be seen free of charge.
-Those with a special interest in glass might also want to go into the glass museum that the bridge leads to.
+The Chihuly Bridge of Glass in Tacoma is a beautiful piece of art that can be seen for free.
+The bridge ends at the Museum of Glass, where you can admire works of art in this delicate medium.

-This amazing museum provides dedicated RV and bus parking during operating hours.
+There is dedicated RV and bus parking during operating hours at the museum.

 Those more interested in learning about where aviation is headed should visit The Future of Flight Aviation Center.
-This spot is dedicated to educating the public about the future of aviation and is home to a Boeing factory tour, as well as the largest building in the world (by volume).
+This spot is dedicated to educating the public about the future of aviation and is home to a Boeing factory tour.

 RVs can park onsite when visiting this museum for the day.

-For obvious reasons, the west side of the United States is home to an especially high concentration of Asian Americans.
-Learn all about the history and culture of these peoples as you browse the beautiful exhibits on display in the well-thought-out and unique Wing Luke Museum.
+Learn about the history and culture of Asian Americans, Native Hawaiians, and Pacific Islanders as you browse the beautiful exhibits on display in the well-thought-out and unique Wing Luke Museum

-This museum is also in Seattle, meaning you should leave the RV behind.
-If you do not have a car and the ferry mentioned above won’t work for you, it is also possible to park your RV in the Woodland Park Zoo and take the #5 bus to the city center.
+This museum is in Seattle’s Chinatown-International District.
+It’s easier to access the area if you leave your RV behind.
+If you do not have a car, it is also possible to park your RV in the Woodland Park Zoo and take the #5 bus to the city center.

 The Space Needle defines the Seattle skyline.
-It is a must-visit when in the city and offers a number of great photo opportunities.
+It is a popular city stop and offers a number of great photo opportunities.
 Whether you head to the top of the needle for a great view or just snap photos of the structure from the bottom, you’re sure to enjoy a visit to this iconic spot.

-If you choose to skip the observation deck at the Space Needle, you might want to head to Sky View Observatory instead.
-This place offers incredible views of the city, and folks who visit are able to snap photos of the skyline that include both the Space Needle and Mount Rainier.
+If you choose to skip the observation deck at the Space Needle, you might want to head to Sky View Observatory & Bar instead.
+This place offers views of the city, and folks who visit are able to snap photos of the skyline that includes both the Space Needle and Mount Rainier.
+You can also enjoy a drink while appreciating the view.

-Traveling with a car fanatic?
-If so, LeMay – America’s Car Museum needs to be on your Washington bucket list.
-This awesome museum contains an impressive 350 cars, including super fast cars, well designed cars, technologically advanced cars, and much more.
+LeMay – America’s Car Museum is a great stop for anyone who appreciates automobile history and design.
+The museum contains an impressive 350 cars, including super fast cars, well-designed cars, technologically advanced cars, and more.

 People who visit Washington with kids should head to the Hands On Children’s Museum in Olympia.
-As the name suggests, kids are encouraged to touch and interact with everything in this museum, making it a fun learning experience they won’t soon forget.
+As the name suggests, kids are encouraged to touch and interact with everything in this museum, making it a fun learning experience.

 On May 18th, 1980, Mount Saint Helens erupted, changing the Washington landscape forever and completely wiping out anything in its path.
 Today, guests can visit the Mount St. Helens Visitor Center to learn more about this historic eruption and the events surrounding it before seeing the volcano itself.